revolist/revogrid-docs/best-data-grid-for-react.md

         "mainEntity": [
           {
             "@type": "Question",
-            "name": "What is the best data grid for React?", "acceptedAnswer": {
+            "name": "When is RevoGrid a good fit for React?", "acceptedAnswer": {
               "@type": "Answer",
               "text": "RevoGrid is a strong React data grid choice when a product needs virtual scrolling, inline editing, custom React cell renderers, TypeScript APIs, an MIT open-source core, and optional commercial Pro modules."